 COVID-19 Special Provisions

-Under normal circumstances, the applicant and included family members must be in Australia when they apply for this visa and when the visa is granted.
-However, as a result of COVID-19 travel restrictions, you can now apply from outside Australia.
+Under normal circumstances, the applicant and included family members can apply for this visa if they live abroad or within Australia.
+However, as a result of COVID-19 travel restrictions, invitations are only being offered to applicants already within Australia.
 We will keep this section updated with the latest information.

 Ready To Get Started With Your General Skilled Migration?